Bamboo Brook Outdoor Education Center

-Bamboo Brook Outdoor Education Center is a botanical garden and public park in Chester Township, New Jersey.
+Bamboo Brook Outdoor Education Center is a botanical garden and public park located at 170 Longview Road in Chester Township of Morris County, New Jersey.
 The house and garden, listed using its historic name, Merchiston Farm, was added to the National Register of Historic Places on November 13, 1989 for its significance as the home of the American landscape architect Martha Brookes Hutcheson and her landscaping of the property.
+The site includes six contributing buildings and six contributing structures.